awesome-pro/neon-website/content/docs/guides/sequin.md

 You can use this table to store data from any API.
 API data is stored denormalized in the `payload` column.
 Later, you'll see how to create views on top of this table.

-## Create a Postgres user for Sequin
+## Create a LangChainuser for Sequin

 Create a user for Sequin to use when connecting to your Neon database.
 This user will need `insert`, `update`, and `delete` privileges on the `sequin.records` table: